manosgior/manosgior.github.io/README.md

 M.Sc. thesis

 ## Hobbies & Interests
 When I'm not immersed in the quantum realm, I'm diving deep into the world of cinema.
-As every [Letterboxd](https://letterboxd.com/manosgior/) user should do, I analyze films with the precision of a quantum algorithm, dissecting every frame, narrative twist, and camera angle—because why watch one film when you can watch ten on a weekend?
+With more than 800 films watched, I am a self-proclaimed [Letterboxd](https://letterboxd.com/manosgior/) critic.
 My love for storytelling extends beyond the screen into photography, capturing landscapes, nature, and architecture.
 Outside, I swap my love for cinematic journeys for real ones, like hiking (I'm proud of my recent achievement of hiking the Andes, 2000-5000 meters in height).
 I also keep active by swimming, lifting weights in the gym, and running.